ds-modules/curriculum-guide/_sources/workflow/accessibility.md

 b) Github Light

 Both the themes are WCAG 2.1 AAA compliant and have been recommended by the Jupyter a11y community.
 However, these themes are not compatible with classic notebook interface.

 [Jupyter Themes](https://github.com/dunovank/jupyter-themes) is a notebook theme that offers 7 different types of themes to customize the classic notebook experience.
 This theme only works with classic notebook interface and is not compatible with JupyterLab and the Notebook 7.0.
 The different types of themes  are onedork, grade3,  oceans16, chesterish,  monokai, solarizedI,  solarizedd.
 You can explore these themes using the documentation in [this web page](https://github.com/dunovank/jupyter-themes).
 If you are looking for JupyterLab equivalent for those themes then you can explore JupyterLab [Legos UI](https://github.com/dunovank/jupyterlab_legos_ui) and [Darkside UI](https://github.com/dunovank/jupyterlab_darkside_ui)

 #### Jupyter Font:

 You can use the [JupyterLab fonts](https://github.com/deathbeds/jupyterlab-fonts) package to customize the fonts used in the notebook.

-Improving accessibility in Jupyter notebooks is an ongoing process that involves attention to both the structural aspects of the content and the interactive elements within the notebooks.
-It's important to prioritize accessibility to ensure that your content is inclusive and usable by a broad audience.

 ## Enhancing the accessibility of content in the R notebooks: